databricks/setup-cli/README.md

 ## Preview notice

-If you are planning to join the preview please send an acknowledgement to the following statement to dabs-preview@databricks.com.
+If you are planning to use this tool, please note that:

-We just need you to acknowledge that:

 * The product is in preview and not intended to be used in production;
 * The product may change or may never be released;